Kontantstøtte – care allowance

 1.3 Social insurance periods

-List of EEA countries:
+List of EEA NOKAIs:

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Spain, Netherlands, Ireland, Iceland, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta, Germany, Norway, Poland, Portugal, Romania, Slovakia, Sweden, Hungary, Italy.